 - Related to the last item, manufacturer programs seem to be set-up to encourage two shop models to be the most likely to succeed.

-- Traditional high inventory shops that are big enough to buy enough product to get best margin and not have to sell it all on sale at the end of the year.
-This means you are doing at least a couple million in sales each year and with only a few bike brands.
+- Traditional high inventory/volume shops that are big enough to buy enough product to get best margin and not have to sell it all on sale at the end of the year.
+This means you are likely doing a few million in sales each year and representing only a few bike brands.

 - Shops that are so small that they have low enough overhead that they can squeak out a profit on a lower tier dealer level.
 These shops might be seasonal, part-time or 1-3 person operations with very low overhead and minimal inventory.